UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 ---
-title: How to publish application routes to multiple networks | UKCloud Ltd
+title: How to publish application routes to multiple networks
 description: Describes the process and commands required to publish routes to different external networks available from an OpenShift cluster.
 services: openshift
 author: Steve Mulholland